What did we do?

 To conclude, one key detail (we kept it until the end on purpose….!)

-The Mowgli team and the PFI Hong Kong team never met, neither before or during our collaboration.
+The Mowgli team and the PFI Fareast team never met, neither before or during our collaboration.
 We connected thanks to a common client met through the coworking space we work from in Bali.

 But there’s more.
 Mowgli is a fully distributed team, across three continents.
 When working on the PFI project, our team was spread across Indonesia, Italy and Australia.